danannisar/track-pop/README.md

 ![Summary Ensemble](images/summary_ensemble.png)

 From MSE data above, can be concluded the best regression model is Random Forest with MSE in test set is 106.075, much smaller than the baseline MSE, which is 247.18.
-Here is the plot comparing real popularity and predicted popularity
+Here is the plot comparing actial and predicted popularity, also its deviation.
+There are still big deviation and evenly distributed from small popularity to large ones.

 ![Plot true and predicted](images/plot1.png)
 ![Plot deviation](images/deviation.png)